Pennsylvania needs more homes

 Once attainable suburbs have become too expensive for families, with unaffordably large houses and long commutes.

-In too many cities across the Commonwealth, young families can’t find housing close to their parents and grandparents, young adults can’t move out of their parents’ homes, and the shortage of housing close to job centers results in longer commutes, wasted personal time, and more unnecessary pollution.
+In too many cities across the Commonwealth, young families can’t find a home close to their parents and grandparents, young adults can’t move out of their parents’ homes, and the shortage of housing close to job centers results in longer commutes, wasted personal time, and more unnecessary pollution.

-We can expand the number of starter homes by allowing houses to be built and sold on more modest plots of land, and re-legalizing middle housing options like townhomes and fourplexes.
+We can expand the number of starter homes by allowing houses to be built and sold on more modest plots of land, and re-legalizing more home options like townhomes and fourplexes.

-Middle housing options like townhomes can be starter homes for young families and workers.
+Housing options like townhomes or duplexes can be starter homes for young families and workers.

 Pennsylvania seniors should have the freedom to age in place or downsize.

-With few age-friendly housing options available, many seniors are stuck in housing unfit for their changing needs.
+With few age-friendly housing options available, many seniors are stuck in housing that doesn’t meet changing needs.

 In too many cities across the Commonwealth, zoning that bans or severely restricts smaller, age-friendly homes means seniors can’t find quality housing that meets their needs to age in place in their communities, and empty-nesters can’t downsize from larger family homes.